Convergence and combinatorics of the Reverse algorithm: Ergodicity

 Since

 we have $C(1^n)=(n+1)^3$.
 Therefore, there exists no R\'{e}nyi constant for all cylinders and, hence, we cannot prove (d) directly.
-Following the ideas of \cite{Schweiger:00}, we will first show that the conditions of \Cref{Renyi's Theorem} are satisfied for a so-called {\em jump transformation} (see, for instance, \cite[Definition~26]{Schweiger:00}).
+Following the ideas of \cite{Schweiger:00}, we will first show that the conditions of \Cref{Renyi's Theorem} are satisfied for a so-called {\em jump transformation} (see, for instance, \cite[Definition~26 in Chapter~3]{Schweiger:00}).
 In particular, we consider the jump transformation $f_{\mathrm{R}}^*$ of $f_{\mathrm{R}}$ on $\Delta(4)$, which avoids $a_n\in\{1,2,3\}$, {\it i.e.}, we set $ \tau(\bx)=1+\inf\{n\ge0 \,:\, f_{\mathrm{R}}^n(\bx)\in\Delta(4)\} $ and define

 Because the Rauzy gasket has zero Lebesgue measure (see \cite[Section~6.3]{Arnoux_2013}), for Lebesgue almost every $\bx\in\Delta$, $a_n(\bx) =4$ holds for infinitely many choices of $n$.
-Thus, the jump transformation $f_{\mathrm{R}}^*$ is well-defined a.e.\ on $\Delta$ and satisfies conditions (a) and (b) by definition.
+Thus, the jump transformation $f_{\mathrm{R}}^*$ is well-defined a.e.\ on $\Delta$ and satisfies conditions (a) and (b) of \Cref{Renyi's Theorem} by definition.
+To prove condition (c) for $f_{\mathrm{R}}^*$ on a subset of $\Delta$ of full measure, we require the following result.